How do I check if the 'call' is leaving my network?Close the How do I check if the 'call' is leaving my network? FAQ item.

 How do I collect a log for my escalated enquiry?Close the How do I collect a log for my escalated enquiry?
 FAQ item.

-Various programs are available that can capture appropriate logs, such as Fiddler.
-The USI Office is happy to receive a .saz trace file.
+Various programs are available that can capture appropriate logs.

 What information should be included in my log?Close the What information should be included in my log?
 FAQ item.

 Decrypted HTTP logs of your requests to and responses from ‘VANguard STS’ and ‘USI Batch Service’ (i.e. 4 messages).

 This log MUST contain at least:

 - Request/response content including the entire SOAP envelope (header + body)